Alexix24/geicar/general/how_to_use.md

 ```sh
 ssh pi@10.105.1.XX
 ```
+*If you have problems connecting to the Raspberry, please refer to the detailed manual, section 2.i.b)*

 3. Start raspberry ROS2 nodes :
 ```sh
 ros2 launch geicar_start geicar.launch.py
 ```
+Information about the nodes will be displayed, as well as a report describing the status of the system. \
+As the ROS environment on the Jetson has not yet been started, **it is normal for the report to display errors concerning the Jetson (including the camera and the Lidar)** (see ..... for more details about the system report)\

 **The car is ready to be used in manual mode**

 4. _**Optional, but recommanded on first use** You can start the steering calibration by pressing "DPAD Bottom" + "START".
 Then follow the instructions given in the launch terminal (ros2 launch) on the Raspberry._ (see [nucleoF103_software](../nucleoF103/documentation/software/software_description.md) for more details about the calibration)